Brief History Of My Military Service

 602nd DASS, Det 1

 Bergstrom AFB TX at this time was President LBJ and Lady Bird Johnson's home port of call.
-With their coming and going from Bergstrom all the time ment that it was parade time and base lock down every time they arrived or departed.
+With their coming and going from Bergstrom all the time meant that it was parade time and base lock down every time they arrived or departed.

 Please note that almost all of the pictures are clickable meaning that this will call up a full size picture with additional descriptions and or comments.